burulbash/credit-risk-modeling/README.md

   -f database/schema.sql
 ```

-Create a local load script with the absolute path to the generated files.
+Local load script with the absolute path to the generated files.

 For Git Bash on Windows: